The PhD program prepares professional nurses for research careers. Most students receive

 The PhD core curriculum includes courses in nursing research roles, theories and methods.
 Beyond the core curriculum each student has an individual course of study, including mentored research experiences and elective courses, which lead to the preparation and defense of a dissertation.

-An exciting new instructional model will be initiated in Fall 2018.
+Entry tracks are available for BSN, MSN, DNP or Master's in another field.
 Executive-style delivery, integrating face-to-face campus sessions with interactive learning activities, will provide students with a flexible, yet rigorous, PhD education.

 - Complete a minimum of one research internship with a faculty member

-- Earn a cumulative GPA of at least 3.0 in all required courses and earn a B or higher in courses listed on the student's program of study
+- Earn a cumulative GPA of at least 3.0 in all required courses and earn a B or higher in each course

 Contact the Office of Student Affairs